UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Invent a reversible Counter_mod128 with adjustable count between Min_count and Max_count.
 For instance if CE = '1', UD_L = '0', Min_count = 40; Max_count = 50, the device will generate the following eleven state sequence: 50, 49, 48, ..., 41, 40, 50, 49, ...

-You may think on the following plan: (1) invent a Counter_mod128 with parallel inputs, using plan Y or using plan C2 including two Counter_mod16.
+You may think on the following plan based on several steps: (1) invent a Counter_mod128 with parallel inputs, using plan Y or using plan C2 including two Counter_mod16.
 (2) Discuss a plan C2 schematic on how to make it adjustable between Min_count and Max_count using standard components such multiplexers and comparators.

 Data register expansion.